manueldinisjunior/Age-calculator-app/README.md

-# Frontend Mentor - Age calculator app solution
+# Age Calculator App - A Frontend Challenge

-This is a solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Age Calculator App challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
+Frontend Mentor challenges help us improve coding skills by building realistic projects.

 ## Table of contents